-Does your brake pedal feel spongy?
-If it does, it’s a sign that air has gotten into the brake lines, but can also mean failing calipers and wheel cylinders or a weak flex line.
+Do your brakes feel spongy?
+If it does, it’s a sign that air has gotten into the brake lines, but can also mean failing calipers and brake cylinders or a weak flex line.
 If it is a problem with air, then you or a professional will need to ‘bleed’ the brakes to remove the air from the system.

 - Stiff Turning